 So I fell into a dark hole when I had my first real break up.
 I had to solve too much at once and was in extreme pain.

 I was depressed, anxious and suicidal between the period of 21 and 23.
 The weird part is that I was a popular kid in that period.
 I had a lot of friends to go out with and it felt good because it made me able to escape my pain.
-Tons of alcohol, sometimes some weed and all the parties were my delusional way to convince myself that life was a party.
+Tons of alcohol, sometimes some weed and all the parties were the delusional way to convince me that life was a party.
 I drunk that much that I passed out on three occasions.
 People assume that it’s normal but it’s not.
 This was a sign that I needed to change something.
 I was surrounded by people but still so lonely.
 I just didn’t get why at the moment but now I do.

 Pain shaped me forever

 Pain shaped me forever I just can’t deny it.
 It turned me back into a fighter.
 I was always like this as a child and I returned to it.

 Yes, I’ve been bullied and I’ve been bullied a lot.

 People doubted me my whole life.
 I was too skinny to do fitness but now they all claim that I’m not natural.
 They told me that I was too dumb for college and wouldn’t achieve a single thing in life.
 I guess that I’ve heard it all.
 Some people still don’t get that I’m still alive.
 There was so much pain in my life but I didn’t want to give up.
 I accept every failure and turned it around.